-- Case management and services - Provide appropriate and time-limited services and supports, including services such as assessing barriers to housing stability, housing search assistance, advocacy on behalf of the household, making referrals and connections to community resources, followup with households and monitoring housing stability (refer to Chapter 6: Eligible Expenses and Supportive Services Activities, Section 6.02: Supportive Services Activities: Case Management).
+- Case management and services - Offer appropriate and time-limited services and supports, including services such as assessing barriers to housing stability, housing search assistance, advocacy on behalf of the household, making referrals and connections to community resources, follow-up with households, and monitoring housing stability.
+Refer to section 6.04 (Supportive Services Activities) of this document for more information on case management. - Housing navigation assistance - Provide housing search assistance, engage, and recruit property owner/managers, property owner/manager-tenant mediation, assist household with completing applications, etc. Refer to section 6.04 (Supportive Services Activities) of this document for more information on housing navigation. - Rent payment and move-in assistance - Provide financial assistance such as rent, security deposit, and application fees to move into Permanent housing as rapidly as possible.
+Refer to section 6.01 (Eligible Expenses: Direct Financial Assistance) of this document for more information on rent payment and move-in assistance.

-- Housing navigation assistance - Provide housing search assistance, engage and recruit landlords, landlord-tenant mediation, assist household with completing applications, etc. (refer to Chapter 6 Eligible Expenses and Supportive Services Activities, Section 602: Supportive Service Activities: Housing Navigation) - Rent payment and move-in assistance - Provide financial assistance such as rent, security deposit or application fees to move into permanent housing as rapidly as possible (refer to Chapter 6: Eligible Expenses and Supportive Services Activities Section 6.01: Eligible Expenses: Direct Financial Assistance).
+Activity Rapid Rehousing Description of Model Services and/or financial assistance to help quickly rehouse households experiencing homelessness Household Target Currently experiencing homelessness and in need of services and/or financial assistance due to a housing crisis.
+See also section 3.03 (Household Assessment) of this document.

-Activity Rapid Rehousing Description of Model Services and/or financial assistance to help quickly rehouse households experiencing homelessness; households must meet FHPAP eligibility criteria Household Eligibility Currently experiencing homelessness Households at or below 200% of federal poverty guidelines Minnesota resident or otherwise approved by Minnesota Housing No other means to resolve crisis, likely to remain homeless unless assistance is provided Service Set Assistance Set Program Strategies (minimum expected) Housing navigation assistance Landlord engagement and recruitment Assisting households with housing search Case management including: Financial management Life skills Employment training and support or connections to such services Mental Health/Chemical Dependency services and referral Connections to mainstream resources Tenant education Rental Assistance (including) Monthly rent First/last month's rent Deposit (up to three times the amount of monthly rent) Housing application fees Utility assistance, including past due Transportation assistance such as a gas card, bus tokens, vehicle repair Eviction filing fees Vital documents such as a social security card or ID Furniture/household supplies
+Table 4: Rapid Rehousing

-Service Set Assistance Set Program Strategies (additional) Landlord mediation, education, and engagement Family reunification Legal assistance Established services/partnerships for immigrant populations Financial assistance may include: • Landlord risk mitigation funds or fees that provide landlords with a time limited financial reimbursement for unpaid rent or damages beyond the rental deposit, with a cap on the amount of reimbursement available.
-(Landlord risk mitigation funds committed on behalf of a household cannot be carried over into the next biennium, i.e., if funds not accessed by the landlord within the grant term must be returned or reallocated.)
+Activity Rapid Rehousing Program Strategies: Service Set Minimum service expectation: Housing navigation assistance Property owner/manager engagement and recruitment Assisting households with housing search Case management including: Financial management Life skills Employment training and support or connections to such services Mental health/chemical dependency services and referral Connections to mainstream resources Tenant education Additional services: Property owner/manager mediation, education, and engagement Eqal assistance Program Strategies: Assistance Set Established services/partnerships for immigrant populations Rental Assistance including: Monthly rent First/last month's rent Deposit (up to three times the amount of monthly rent) Housing application fees Utility assistance, including past due Transportation assistance such as a gas card, bus tokens, vehicle repair1 Eviction filing fees1 Vital documents such as a social security card or ID1 Furniture/household supplies Property owner/manager risk mitigation funds or fees that provide property owner/managers with a time limited financial reimbursement for unpaid rent or damages beyond the rental deposit, with a cap on the amount of reimbursement available.
+Property owner/manager risk mitigation funds committed on behalf of a household cannot be carried over into the next biennium; that is, if funds not accessed by the property owner/manager within the grant period must be returned or reallocated.
 Consult with Minnesota Housing for more information.